 - Not included: International airfare, customs & immigration fees and visas, alcohol, trip cancellation insurance.

 - Adventure level: Easy, please check the “Welcome” page for definition

 Private Trips: We are increasingly taking people on private trips.
 If a group trip does not interest you, please contact us about a private tour and the dates you prefer.

 Special offer: Included with your trip (one per room) is a copy of either “Birds of Central America: Belize, Guatemala, Honduras, El Salvador, Nicaragua, Costa Rica, and Panama” (Princeton Field Guides 2018) by Andrew Vallely and Dale Dyer.
-This book is great, buy large and heavy.
-Or you can choose, “Birds of Mexico and Central America” (Princeton Field Guides 2006) by Ber Van Perlo.
+This book is great, but large and heavy.
+Or you can choose “Birds of Mexico and Central America” (Princeton Field Guides 2006) by Ber Van Perlo.
 This book is small and travels well.
 You will receive this when you reserve your trip so you will have time to study and know the beautiful birds of El Salvador.